 Where do we find safe harbor?

 Through neuroscience, we’ve learned (or rather confirmed what we already knew) that humans are hardwired for relationships.
-This means having access to safe and secure relationships are vital to our very survival, especially during times of high stress.
+This means having access to safe and secure relationships is vital to our very survival, especially during times of high stress.
 Spending time developing a strong connection can really bring a family together and help establish a sense of trust and reliability.
-This can provide a buffer against the chaos of outside world.
+This can provide a buffer against the chaos of the outside world.
 The same can be said for friendships, especially during times of limited social contact in which many of us may be prevented from spending time with family.

 Although it’s best to connect in person, this can be done virtually as well.
 As I transitioned my therapy clients to virtual sessions, I was concerned it wouldn’t be the same.
-With a little teamwork and some adjustments, I’ve been able to conduct sessions that feel relatively similar to in person sessions.
+With a little teamwork and some adjustments, I’ve been able to conduct sessions that feel relatively similar to in-person sessions.
 There’s a formula for connecting effectively: being available, responsive, and engaged.
 This happens by really tuning into each other’s worlds.
-A saying I use with my clients is to “make the inside, the in between”.
+A saying I use with my clients is to “make the inside, the in-between”.
 This often looks like listening to one another, spending consistent time together, and of course having fun!
 It can be helpful to take time and discuss this together: when is everyone available (i.e. not working or tied up with a task), what activities does each person enjoy, and how can this be implemented.
-Check in along the way and adjust based on feedback.
+Check-in along the way and adjust based on feedback.